 Annuity Tax Rules and Information

-Income from a registered annuity is fully taxable to the policyholder in the year it’s received.
-Income from a non-registered annuity can have prescribed or non-prescribed (accrual) tax treatment.
+Income received from a registered annuity is 100% taxable to the policyholder in the year that it is received.
+On the other hand, only a portion of the income received from a non-registered annuity is taxable to the policyholder.
+The income received from a non-registered annuity can have prescribed or non-prescribed (accrual) tax treatment.

 Portion of Annuity Payment Subject To Tax